 "Three-part tariffs" consist of a fixed fee in return for a specified level of service up to a limit, beyond which additional charges are levied.
 Applying these tariffs to mobile telephone and broadband services, consumers pay for an allowance of units of the product (calls, text messages and/or megabytes of data), supplied at zero marginal price, while any units consumed beyond the allowance are charged at a positive (usually much higher) marginal price.
-These contracts are widespread in contested markets and hence appear to be popular with both providers and consumers.
-Yet, as the following section demonstrates, there is good evidence that they result in a substantial proportion of consumers paying considerably more for the service than they need to.
+These contracts are widespread in many countries and hence appear to be popular with both providers and consumers.
+Yet there is good evidence that they result in a substantial proportion of consumers paying considerably more for the service than they need to.